booskills/rocket-books/readme.md

 `git clone https://github.com/booskills/rocket-books.git`

 and then you go inside the plugin directory:

 `cd rocket-books`

-and simply checkout the required branch (09_07 in below example) using the command:
+and simply checkout the required branch (09_07 in example) using the command:

 `git checkout 09_07`